 Moreover, the effects of a brain injury in children differs from its effects in adults.
 These effects are thought to be more detrimental and long lasting in children and adolescents due to the developing nature of the immature brain.
 This applies to a mild brain injury or concussion, as well as to moderate and severe traumatic brain injuries.

 No two brain injuries are alike, and multiple risk factors contribute to the course a mild TBI or concussion will take in each individual case.
 While many will move on after a mTBI with no lasting ill effect, numerous others will continue to struggle, long after the onset of the injury?
-They may show no or minimal signs of pre-injury levels of functioning, and their condition may worsen.

 Understanding a traumatic brain injury and its effects on a child or adolescent's school functioning is critical.
 This applies to young adults who are pursuing post secondary education.
 A school neuropsychological assessment